cloud66/help-old/_posts/building-your-stack/getting-started-with-manifest-files.md

 **cors** CORS related settings to follow.

 **origin** CORS setting: What are the valid origin domains for a CORS request.
-Can be '\*' or a comma seperated list of origins.
+Can be '\*' or an origin.
+For stacks created since 21st September 2016, it can also be a comma seperated list of origins.

 **methods** CORS setting: HTTP methods allowed for CORS requests.

 **headers** CORS setting: Allowed custom headers for CORS requests.
+Only for stacks created since 21st September 2016.

 **credentials** CORS setting: Specifies whether requests with credentials are allowed for CORS requests.
+Only for stacks created since 21st September 2016.

 Now that your `manifest.yml` file is in place under your `.cloud66` folder, you can commit this file to your Git and deploy a new stack with it.